ESTATE PLANNING SERVICE

 Now that you know the basics of financial estate planning, it’s time to get the process started.
 Completing certain documents with our help is the first step toward ensuring your wishes are met and your family is taken care of after you’re gone.
 Our advice will also help preserve your wealth and limit tax liabilities and wasted time.
 We are highly qualified to provide estate planning services and promise to always put your needs first.

 Estate planning is just one of the many financial planning services we offer.
-Let us assist with all aspects of your asset management needs, from charitable giving to retirement and insurance planning.
+Let us assist with all aspects of your asset management needs, from charitable giving to retirement and risk planning.

-To schedule financial estate planning services in the Mid-Atlantic, please contact Financial Consulate today.
-We have offices in Maryland and Pennsylvania, and we offer our services in the surrounding areas of Washington, DC, Virginia, and Delaware.
+To schedule financial estate planning services, please contact Financial Consulate today.
+While we have offices in Maryland, Pennsylvania, and Florida, we serve clients across the country.